daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_behaviours.md

 Application behaviours are created in the Modeler's **Extensibility** area.
 Their main difference compared to the other behaviours is that they are available on a per-data source basis; i.e. instead of picking an Attribute and Type, you define the data source where it will be available.

-Every system that has application behaviours will have them under the base namespace of that tenant, for example, ``` Omnia.Behaviours.Tenant001.v1_0_5.Application```, with a partial class logic: every application behaviour is in its own file, but they are all in the same class.
+Every system that has application behaviours will have them under the base namespace of that tenant, for example, ``` Omnia.Behaviours.Tenant001.Application```, with a partial class logic: every application behaviour is in its own file, but they are all in the same class.
 If you want to use an application behaviour with the code ```ValidateAPIAccess``` in the **System** data source's **Initialize** behaviour, you will do so by writing ```SystemApplicationBehaviours.ValidateAPIAccess()``` in your code.

 The application behaviours are ```static```.
 They all receive an (optional) ```IDictionary<string,object> args```, which can be used to send any necessary information when calling them from other places, and also must return a dictionary.

+## 6. User value preservation

+Setting the value of a Domain entity attribute will be ignored in case the User/Client has sent to the API a change to that specific property in the current request.
+This is being done to make sure that the in integration scenarios, for example, the user intent is respected.

+In case you want to force an attribute to change, you can do it in the **Before Save** moment.

+## 7. .NET Versions

+The compiled C# code, targets the following platforms:

+- **Behaviours that are executed in Connector:** Framework .net 4.7.2, Runtime x86
+- **Behaviours that are executed in OMNIA:** Framework .net standard 2.0

-## 6. Developing and testing behaviours
+## 8. Developing and testing behaviours

 The way to develop and test behaviours is explained in a [separate article](omnia3_modeler_developingbehaviours.html), as it is shared for both Entity and Data Behaviours.